 Experts and Experience

 Contributions to this course come from renowned experts and practitioners with extensive experience in the field of the rule of law and local security in conflict-affected settings.
-Case studies will focus on multiple contexts including, but not limited, to Bosnia and Herzegovina, South Sudan, Syria, Indonesia and Kenya.
+Case studies will focus on multiple contexts including, but not limited to Bosnia and Herzegovina, South Sudan, Syria, Indonesia and Kenya.

 A field visit to the International Criminal Court will complement the curriculum and challenge your thinking of how the rule of law should restore local security.
-The following experts have contributed to the programme in the past:

 Brianne McGonigle Leyh